Price Impact

 Uniswap V3: Concentrated liquidity enables different impact profiles.
 Tight ranges have high impact but allow capital efficiency.

-Curve: Stablecoin pools designed for low impact.
-Different curve formula reduces impact compared to constant product.
+Curve: Stablecoin pools are designed for low impact.
+Different curve formulas reduce impact compared to constant product.

 Balancer: Larger pools with multiple tokens reduce impact.

-DEX Aggregators: Route across multiple DEXs finding lowest impact path.
+DEX Aggregators: Route across multiple DEXs to find the lowest impact path.

 Protocol design significantly impacts price impact.